How to Get a Scholarship During Summer Break

 Another great way to help you cover costs is to get a part-time job.
 There are usually many jobs available for students during summer break, and this can also give you some real-world experience.

 On top of that, some companies offer tuition assistance programs for students.
-For example, according to Manning, “Mcdonald's offers assistance for crew members employed for at least 90 days through its Archways to Opportunity program.”
+For example, according to Manning, “McDonald's offers assistance for crew members employed for at least 90 days through its Archways to Opportunity program.”
 These are the kinds of financial aid that many people don’t think about, so it can be helpful to widen your search.

 It’s best to be proactive and start your research early so that you can collate all the different scholarships and grants and their various application processes before applying for the ones that relate to you.
 While it can be a huge task, getting ahead of the crowd can pay off in the long term.